'A dangerous time': Portland, Oregon, sees record homicides

 The 34-year-old had been at the pizza bar only a short time when shots rang out.
 Vasquez was struck by a stray bullet and died at the scene.

-His killing in late September was one of the 67 homicides this year in Portland — a city that has already surpassed and is on pace to shatter its previous record of 66 slayings, set in 1987.
+His killing in late September was one of the 67 homicides this year in Portland, which has surpassed its previous full-year record of 66 in 1987.
+And with more than two months remaining in the year Portland will likely well exceed its previous high mark.

-In a metropolis wracked by gang violence, fear and frustration have settled over Portland as stories like Vasquez’s have made some wary to go out at night.
-Unlike previous years, more bystanders, neighbors and friends are being caught in the crossfire — from people mourning at vigils and sitting in cars to children playing in a park.
+Fear and frustration with gang violence have settled over the metropolis, as stories like Vasquez’s make some wary to go out at night.
+Unlike previous years, more bystanders are being caught in the crossfire — from people mourning at vigils and sitting in cars to children playing in a park.

 “People should be leery because this is a dangerous time,” said Lionel Irving Jr., a lifelong Portland resident and a gang outreach worker.

 Portland’s police department is struggling to keep up amid an acute staffing shortage and budget cuts.
-Now, the liberal Pacific Northwest city is implementing novel solutions aimed at improving safety, including adding traffic barrels to prevent drive-by shootings and suspending minor traffic stops so officers can focus on immediate threats.
+Now, Oregon's largest city is implementing novel solutions aimed at improving safety, including adding traffic barrels to prevent drive-by shootings and suspending minor traffic stops so officers can focus on immediate threats.

 People are also reading…

-But critics say Oregon’s largest city, home to more than 650,000 people, is flailing.
+But critics say the liberal Pacific Northwest city, home to more than 650,000 people, is flailing.

 “Let’s please untie the hands of our law enforcement officers,” Vasquez’s brother-in-law, Don Osborn, said outside the business where Vasquez was slain.
 “I believe if the proper tools were in place for our law enforcement officers, this wouldn’t even have happened.”